kdee-korreyd/episodey/README.md

 ## Installation

-git install episodey #thats all
+[no installation yet]

 ## Contributors

 fork me

-you may add issues here or yell at me on:
+you may add issues on gitub
-@twitter

 ## License

-the do whatever you want license
+[no license specified]